longla/thejoydigi/brand-deck.md

 **What We Did:**

 - Developed business name, logo, and visual brand
-- Built a playful yet professional website that’s mobile-friendly and pet-owner focused
+- Built a playful yet professional website that's mobile-friendly and pet-owner focused
 - Integrated a booking system and meet & greet intake flow
 - Wrote clear, value-driven copy emphasizing safety, 24/7 care, home-like experience, and owner control through add-ons
 - Set up blog structure and managed content publishing for SEO
 - Ran social media ad campaigns and guided local marketing strategy

 **Result:**
 Ruh Roh Retreat launched with a strong digital presence and a steady stream of inquiries.
-The website’s charm and clarity paired with the booking and content systems helped build trust and fill the calendar quickly.
+The website's charm and clarity paired with the booking and content systems helped build trust and fill the calendar quickly.

 ---